jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 Sure it is nice to see in a system that one set of object symbols serve as the types...
 So it might be an idea to make it possible to give them a different shape type... when you can’t use the symbol as an object target.

 The total reason of the diamond and triangle symbols is that the effect of it has greater consequences for the behavior of the system.
-A diamond symbol makes rules easier to understand: it’s easier to get: “you can’t place a diamond in an object symbol”, than it is to remember “a procedure symbol in an object symbol can’t have a call line”
+A diamond symbol makes rules easier to understand: it’s easier to get: “you can’t place a diamond in an object symbol”, than it is to remember “a command symbol in an object symbol can’t have a call line”

 *“The reason why both call and reference lines need to be followed is because call and reference lines are actually both kind of like reference lines.
 However, a call line has the side effect that its square might execute if its parent square executes.”*